 The Actron Scanner CP9125 appears to struggle when measured against other scanners in its class.
-A big advantage, however, is its ability to scan a huge variety of vehicles.
+A significant advantage, however, is its ability to scan a wide variety of vehicles.

 This scanner is ideal for backyard mechanics who are quite familiar with common errors.
 People dealing with cars of varying battery sizes will also love its versatility.Check Price at Amazon